 Call for Proposals

-Submission Format: Conversation session proposals should include, in general, the following sections:
+Submission Format: Conversation session proposals should include the following sections:

 - Author(s) name, Institution

-- Goals and objectives for the conversation session (what direction, at least initially, will the converation be headed?)
+- Goals and objectives for the conversation session (i.e., what direction, at least initially, will the converation be headed?; max of 1850 characters, approximately 250-300 words)

-- Description of idea or topic to be discussed
+- Description of the idea or topic to be discussed (max of 1850 characters, approximately 250-300 words)

 Selection Criteria: Conversation session proposals will be evaluated based on the following criteria:

-- Does the title include the word "conversation?"
+- Does the title begin with "Conversation:"?
 Is the title accurate, broadly descriptive, and inviting (e.g. Conversation: Evaluating Learning through Concept Maps rather than the more exclusionary Conversation: Using Concept Maps in Freshman Biology at a Rural Summer Institute)?
 Do not use instititution names (e.g., at Southwestern University) or academic domains (e.g., in Freshman Chemistry) in your title.

-- Does the proposed conversation session incorporate a scholarly and innovative approach to teaching and learning?
+- Does the proposed conversation session incorporate a scholarly and/or innovative approach to teaching and learning?

 - Is the conversation grounded in literature and/or data and evidence?